 Wine 1: Alexander Valley Zinfandel has a backbone of fresh cracked black & white peppercorns on a frame of juicy red & black fruits, such as raspberry compote, mulberries and wild berries with notes of sage, fresh cream, butterscotch and toasted coconut.

-Wine 2: Paso Robles Zinfandel will exhibit darker fruit with baked notes of black cherry pie, roasted strawberry preserves and huckleberry jam, with crushed red pepper, chili flakes, dill and vanilla cookies.
+Wine 2: Dry Creek Valley Zinfandel will exhibit darker fruit with baked notes of black cherry pie, roasted strawberry preserves and huckleberry jam, with crushed red pepper, chili flakes, dill and vanilla cookies.